pydicom/pynetdicom/dev/_sources/apps/echoscp.rst.txt

     I: Accepting Association
     I: Association Aborted

-Much more information is available when a connection is received while running with the ``-d`` option:
+Much more information is available when running with the ``-d`` option:

 .. code-block:: text